 Joint investment accounts allow two or more people to invest together.
-You can invest in just about anything with a partner, including stocks, bonds and funds; property (such as vehicles); or real estate.
+You can invest in just about anything with a partner, including stocks, bonds, exchange-traded funds (ETFs) and mutual funds; property (such as vehicles); or real estate.

-Joint tenants with rights of survivorship (JTWROS) gives each party equal ownership interest in the overall account.
-Married couples often choose this type of joint brokerage or banking account because rights of survivorship mean the surviving owner has rights to the deceased’s share.
+Joint tenancy with rights of survivorship (JTWROS) gives each party equal ownership interest in the assets in the account.
+Married couples often choose this type of joint brokerage account because rights of survivorship mean the surviving owner has rights to the deceased’s share.
 Upon the death of one owner, the assets automatically transfer to the other.
 However, the JTWROS can be broken before that if one owner decides to leave.